MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 The [`CompareStateTrigger`](xref:Xamarin.Forms.CompareStateTrigger) triggers a [`VisualState`](xref:Xamarin.Forms.VisualState) change when a property is equal to a specific value.
 This trigger has two bindable properties:

-- [`Property`](xref:Xamarin.Forms.CompareStateTrigger.Property), of type `object`, which indicates the property being examined by the trigger.
+- [`Property`](xref:Xamarin.Forms.CompareStateTrigger.Property), of type `object`, which indicates the property being compared by the trigger.
 - [`Value`](xref:Xamarin.Forms.CompareStateTrigger.Value), of type `object`, which indicates the value at which the [`VisualState`](xref:Xamarin.Forms.VisualState) should be applied.

 > [!NOTE]